ASSAZZIN-01/iX-Mobile-Banking-Prediction-Challenge/README.md

       1.3 Fillna Age With Mean Age .

    2. Modeling :
-      I trained an LGBM Model on each region separetaly so this well help our model to generalize well
+      I trained an LGBM Model on each region separately  so this will help our model to generalize well
 ```